About Me

 For your convenience, I'm posting the references for the above I am currently (depending on the last update) using: the bib items.

-Most of my teaching experience has been truly positive and pleasant as I enjoy interacting with students.
+Most of my teaching experience has been truly positive and pleasant.
 As a teaching assistent (TA) I was in charge (not necessarily solely) of preparing and presenting the exercises (often heavily inspired by previous runs of the course) and/or correcting these and giving feedback to students.
 As a lecturer (L) I was in charge of teaching the course as well as organizing the course, creating the assignments and assessments, grading them and grading the students.

 • Introduction to Differential Equations